 Trans Canada Trail Announces Funding for 119 Trail Infrastructure Projects across Canada

-Latest $4M funding brings four-year total investment to $16.4with 417 projects impacting communities across Canada
+Latest $4M funding brings four-year total investment to $16.4M with 417 projects impacting communities across Canada

 TCT is proud to play a role in enhancing local trails across Canada and, in turn, the quality of life and well-being of Canadians.
 The CIP funding program leverages additional investments from provincial, territorial and municipal governments as well as generous donors and philanthropists.
 TCT also provides essential financial support via granting programs to our trail partners in order to implement their priority projects.